The Girl Scouts command a $700 million cookie empire. That success doesn’t come easy, and here’s how you can learn from them.

 Lesson #3: Collect data and stay in touch.

 This is mother of all Girl Scout fundraising methods and one that must be emulated with scout-like precision and dedication: collect data and stay in touch.
 Be sure to ask for contact information at any location, both physical and virtual, where your organization is in contact with those that might be getting to know you for the first time.
 It seems obvious but many organizations are timid in asking folks for their contact information.
 If you don’t ask, you won’t receive.
-However, most importantly, stay in touch.
-Be sure to follow up with thoughtful updates on organizational successes and when appropriate, send hand-written thank you notes for that added personal touch.
+But most importantly, stay in touch.
+Act on the information you acquire and be sure to follow up with thoughtful updates on organizational successes and when appropriate, send hand-written thank you notes for that added personal touch.

 As a former Girl Scout turned foundation staff member, fundraiser, then consultant, I think it’s important to take a step back every once in a while and remember these simple but time-tested lessons.